 Body searches and physical pat-downs shall only be undertaken following appropriate procedures and subject to Applicable Laws and Regulations.
-Any physical search shall be conducted in the open or, as culturally accepted, and shall be conducted by security personnel of the same gender as the person being searched.
+Any physical search shall be conducted in the open, or as culturally accepted, and shall be conducted by security personnel of the same gender as the person being searched.

-Supplier shall not impose unreasonable restrictions on movement within the Workplace, nor on entry or exit of company-provided facilities.
+Supplier shall not impose unreasonable restrictions on movement within the Workplace nor on entry or exit of company-provided facilities.

-Supplier shall provide comprehensive training to all responsible staff on anti-Harassment and abuse.
-The training shall at a minimum include the following elements:
+Suppler shall provide comprehensive training to all responsible staff on anti-Harassment and abuse.
+The training shall at a minimum include: